-- Providing food, water, equipment and accessories to pet and livestock owners,
+- food, water, equipment and accessories to pet and livestock owners,

-- Providing medical supplies and veterinary treatment to pets and livestock,
+- medical supplies and veterinary treatment to pets and livestock,

-- Providing transport and shelter for affected animals of all kinds (including farm animals),
+- transport and shelter for affected animals of all kinds (including farm animals),

-- Helping locate, assess and treat injured wildlife.
+- assistance to help locate, assess and treat injured wildlife.

 Latest Updates from RSPCA Member Societies